-5.2.
+4.2.
 THE PROJECT MENTOR

 Throughout PREMIUM, the project mentor will support your team in planning, developing, communicating with the client, and completing the assignment.
 The project mentor is responsible for the content part of the project and the process, whilst the competence coach is responsible for the team dynamics and the (inter)personal skills of the students.
+The project mentor will assess your individual growth and development while working on your project, and how you have participated in the team.
+The mentor also has to keep an eye on whether or not your team's project has sufficient academic depth to qualify as honours.